 Elections and Political Participation

-Participation of Women and Members of Minority Groups: No laws limit the participation of women or members of minority groups in the political process, and they did participate.
-Women accounted for 10 percent of ministerial positions, and from April to September, one of the two captains regent was a woman.
+Participation of Women and Members of Minority Groups: No laws limit the participation of women or members of minority groups, including persons with disabilities and lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI+) persons, in the political process, and they did participate.
+Women accounted for 10 percent of ministerial positions.

 Section 4.
 Corruption and Lack of Transparency in Government

 The law provides criminal penalties for corruption by officials, and the government generally implemented the law effectively.
-There were no reports of government corruption.
+There were no reports of government corruption during the year.

 A number of domestic and international human rights groups generally operated without government restriction, investigating and publishing their findings on human rights cases.
 Government officials often were cooperative and responsive to their views.

 Rape and Domestic Violence: Rape, including spousal rape, is a criminal offense, and the government effectively prosecuted persons accused of such crimes.
 The penalty for rape is two to six years in prison.
-In aggravated circumstances, the sentence is four to 10 years.
-No figures for cases of rape or domestic violence are yet available for the first 11 months of the year.
+In aggravated circumstances the sentence is four to 10 years.
+No figures for cases of rape or domestic violence were available for the year.